-At that rate Using the same factors as stated for the present the River Heights reservoirs will accommodate approximately 1,875 a total of 1322 connections for additional 639 connections.
+At that rate Using the same factors as stated for the present the River Heights reservoirs will accommodate approximately 1,875 1322 total ERC connections or an additional 639 connections.

-T1here is a concern that using the state requirements utilizes the average usage and does not take into account the peak usage during the months or July and August as shown in Table 3 which shows the peak usage to be near the maximum storage of the combined reservoirs.
+There is a concern that using the state requirements utilizes the average usage and does not take into account the peak usage during the months or July and August as shown in Table 3 which shows the peak usage to be near the maximum storage of the combined reservoirs.
 Since the water system is pressurized from the pumps to the storage reservoirs, the pumping system does provide some relief by providing water to help alleviate the lack of storage capacity.
-The City should look at the pumping system to improve this capability to provide for future growth.
+The city should look at the pumping system to improve this capability to provide for future growth.